Crypto Portfolio Tracker vs Tax Software: Two Different Jobs (2026)

 The jobs are different and both useful:

-- a tracker → day-to-day visibility and trading context;
+- a tracker gives day-to-day visibility and trading context;

-- tax-and-accounting → year-end reportable, defensible numbers (and, for companies, books + FEC).
+- a tax-and-accounting layer gives year-end reportable, defensible numbers (and, for companies, books plus the FEC).

 Modern tools sometimes bundle both, but the two functions stay distinct even when combined.
-The mature setup is a tracker for performance and a tax-and-accounting layer for the result — exactly the framing in every wag3s-vs-tracker comparison.
+The mature setup is a tracker for performance and a tax-and-accounting layer for the result, which is exactly the framing in every wag3s-vs-tracker comparison such as Wag3s vs Zerion.

 Practical guidance

-- Use a tracker for performance/visibility — not as the tax figure.
+- Use a tracker for performance and visibility, not as the tax figure.

-- Never file from a dashboard number — realized/unrealized and internal transfers are not tax-handled there.
+- Never file from a dashboard number, since realized/unrealized and internal transfers are not tax-handled there.

 - Confirm the jurisdiction method is the one applied (see cost-basis methods).

-- Expect to run both; confirm filing with an adviser.
+- Expect to run both, and confirm filing with an adviser.

 How vendor tools compare

-Koinly and CoinTracker sit toward the tax side; dashboards like Zerion toward the tracker side.
-The honest rule: identify which job you need for the moment — visibility or reportable — and use the tool built for that job, not the other.
+Koinly and CoinTracker sit toward the tax side; dashboards like Zerion sit toward the tracker side.
+The honest rule is to identify which job you need at the moment, visibility or reportable, and use the tool built for that job rather than the other.

-Wag3s Folio is the tax computation (jurisdiction cost-basis, classified internal transfers, defensible gain); Wag3s Ledger is company accounting + FEC.
-Read-only, complementary to whatever tracker you use for live performance — the reportable result, not the dashboard.
+Wag3s Folio is the tax computation (jurisdiction cost-basis, classified internal transfers, defensible gain); Wag3s Ledger is company accounting and the FEC.
+It is read-only and complementary to whatever tracker you use for live performance: the reportable result, not the dashboard.
 See the Folio and Ledger pages.

 Further reading